tyang2015/tiffs-airbnb-2/README.md

 ### Create a Review / Update a Review / Delete a Review
 On the spot page, scroll past the calendar section to see the reviews section.
-Here you can create a review (spot you are reviewing must belong to another owner)
+Here you can create a review (Note: you cannot review a spot you own).

 ![spot-reviews](./images/edit-review.png)